A simple quantum model linked to a theory of decisions: Appendix

 \subsection{A5.
 The main theorem and its proof}

 I am now able to formulate and prove my main theorem, based on the assumptions above.
-It is intended to be a precise version of the sentence which started this article.
+Its corollary is intended to be a precise version of the sentence which started this article.

 This will require that thoughts are seen as special cases of what I have called conceptual variables.
 As I have said before, a conceptual variable may be anything, also something as general as a thought.
 The actions of mathematical groups on these thoughts may of course be discussed, but if one assumes this, the results are quite interesting.